 Christian in this world, we will suffer twice, and for this reason most people

-don’t become Christians, but of course if they slip from this life without
+don’t become Christians, but of course if they die without Christ, they will suffer forever

-suffering, and they ran headlong into it.
+in hell, rushing headlong into the very thing they were trying to avoid.
 We might as well take on Jesus’

-yoke who said is easy by comparison and His load is light.
+yoke who said is easy by comparison to the world's burden.
 There are

 advantages to Christianity; we know we are forgiven; there is hope of eternal

-many other perks, but there is also suffering (2Cor 1,3-7).
-We should be more
+many other perks to Christianity, but there is also suffering (2Cor 1,3-7).
+A

 instead, and localize our suffering to our faith in dying to self.
 Suffer for

-Jesus’ sake instead of for the world and money, for a prestige and receiving
+Jesus’ sake instead of for the worldliness of money, for these things will ultimately be

 KJV